-We had one attack on the clients’ websites in 2014.
-We teamed up with the hosting provider and were able to bring the site back quickly.
+We had an attack on the clients’ websites in 2014.
+We teamed up with client’s hosting provider and brought the site back quickly.
 We are glad that we haven’t had any other incidents before or after this, but it made us much more aware of the web security and started monitoring some of the clients’ websites as well as our own website for invalid accesses to the backend.

 Here are three important things to keep your WordPress website as safe and healthy as possible.

 Like any computer software, the reason why developers release minor but frequent updates is mostly for security.
 Major updates are usually for usability and design improvement.
 WordPress releases minor updates about every month, major updates in about every four months.
 Plug-ins (the tools to add functions to your website) releases updates monthly to quarterly depending on the developer.